 Stephen D. Brody

-is a partner in O'Melveny's Washington, DC office and a member of the Class Actions, Mass Torts and Insurance Litigation Practice, where he serves as leader of the practice's Drug and Medical Device subgroup.
+is a partner in O’Melveny’s Washington, DC office and a member of the Class Actions, Mass Torts and Insurance Litigation Practice, where he serves as leader of the practice’s Drug and Medical Device subgroup.
 Steve is a trial lawyer and works on a wide variety of complex, aggregated litigation, with a primary focus on pharmaceutical, health care, and products liability actions, including State Attorney General investigations and litigation.
 He has defended class actions and State AG cases involving pharmaceutical marketing, consumer fraud, state Medicaid reimbursement, health insurance plan benefits, preferred provider agreements, and 401(k) fees and retirement plan investment selection.
-He also has an active appellate practice, and has recently handled appeals in the 8th, 10th, 11th and DC Circuits, and state appellate courts in Virginia, West Virginia, Louisiana, and Arkansas.
+He also has an active appellate practice, and has recently handled appeals in the 4th, 8th, 10th,11th and DC Circuits, and state appellate courts in Arkansas, Louisiana, Virginia, West Virginia, and Texas.
 Some of his illustrative professional experience includes:

-- Obtaining reversal of US$4.5 million consumer fraud judgment against a pharmaceutical manufacturer in a state court action brought by the West Virginia Attorney General.
+- Obtained reversal of US$4.5 million consumer fraud judgment against a pharmaceutical manufacturer in a state court action brought by the West Virginia Attorney General.

-- Representing major pharmaceutical manufacturers against Medicaid reimbursement, fraud and unfair trade practices claims brought by numerous State Attorneys General.
+- Represented major pharmaceutical manufacturers against Medicaid reimbursement, fraud and unfair trade practices claims brought by numerous State Attorneys General.

-- Coordinating a multi-firm defense effort for a major pharmaceutical manufacturer against claims for reimbursement of prescription drug payments brought by almost 200 third-party payers in state and federal court.
+- Coordinated a multi-firm defense effort for a major pharmaceutical manufacturer against claims for reimbursement of prescription drug payments brought by almost 200 third-party payers in state and federal court.

-- Obtaining reversal of a federal district court remand order on behalf of an over-the-counter manufacturer in an important decision from the 8th Circuit on the scope of CAFA jurisdiction.
+- Won reversal of a federal district court remand order on behalf of an over-the-counter manufacturer in an important decision from the 8th Circuit on the scope of CAFA jurisdiction.

-- Obtaining dismissal of class actions against retirement services providers in ERISA fiduciary litigation challenging the reasonableness of 401(k) plan fee structures.
+- Secured dismissal of class actions against retirement services providers in ERISA fiduciary litigation challenging the reasonableness of 401(k) plan fee structures.

-- Defeating certification of a purported nationwide class action brought by provider alleging illegitimate appropriation of discounted reimbursement by a major health insurance carrier through preferred provider network.
+- Defeated certification of a purported nationwide class action brought by provider alleging illegitimate appropriation of discounted reimbursement by a major health insurance carrier through preferred provider network.

-- Obtaining dismissal of nationwide class action against a large Medicare Advantage contractor over alleged misclassification of Medicare Part B and Part D drugs.
+- Obtained dismissal of nationwide class action against a large Medicare Advantage contractor over alleged misclassification of Medicare Part B and Part D drugs.

-- Obtaining an order setting aside a death sentence in favor of life in prison based on findings of violations of Brady v.
-Maryland by prosecutors after a two-day evidentiary hearing in pro bono representation of capital defendant.
+- Secured an order setting aside a death sentence in favor of life in prison based on findings of Brady violations by prosecutors after a two-day evidentiary hearing in pro bono representation of capital defendant.

 Before joining O'Melveny, Steve was the Acting Director of the Tobacco Litigation Team at the US Department of Justice.
 In that role, and in his prior role as the team's Deputy Director, Steve led a team of 35 Justice Department lawyers through four years of discovery on three continents and a nine-month civil RICO trial against major cigarette manufacturers in one of the largest civil cases ever brought by the Department of Justice.
 During the course of the litigation, Steve not only led the government's prosecution, but also represented the interests of almost 20 executive branch agencies.
 The case resulted in a 1,653-page opinion from the district court awarding judgment for the United States against all defendants.
 The judgment was upheld on appeal.
 Steve’s work on the tobacco case has been described in several journal articles and books, including Harvard medical historian Allan Brandt’s The Cigarette Century